 It may seem odd to use a vaccine designed for the prevention of TB for MS. There are, however, scientists who are researching the benefits of this vaccine for MS and other conditions as well, including type 1 diabetes.

 The study, supported by the Italian Ministry of Research and published in the December edition of the official journal of the American Academy of Neurology, looked at the vaccine's effect on MS symptoms and MRI results.

 It involved 73 participants who had a history of “clinically isolated symptoms” suggestive of MS. Thirty-three patients received the TB vaccine while the rest received a placebo (a dummy injection).
 Their symptoms were evaluated throughout the five-year study and MRIs were done every six months.

 In addition, all participants were treated with interferon beta-1 (a drug commonly used in MS) for one year.
 From the second year until the end of the study, the patients dealt with their neurologists.

 Results after Five Years

-If these further studies go well, it’s possible an MS vaccine will developed.
+If these further studies go well, an MS vaccine may be developed.